Ready to Read is a United Way project to encourage and increase reading to and with babies and young children.

 Adopt A Classroom Project

-This project connected local businesses with kindergarten classrooms in the Wausau, Marathon, Mosinee and Edgar school districts in 2017.
+This project connects local businesses with kindergarten classrooms in the Wausau, DC Everest, Marathon, Mosinee and Edgar school districts.

-Companies adopt a classroom (or several), purchase materials and supplies, and assemble a literacy kit for each child in the class, reaching more than 800 students.
+Companies adopt a classroom (or several), purchase materials and supplies, and assemble a literacy kit for each child in the class, reaching about 1000 students in 2018.
 Volunteers deliver the kits and read the story to the class and then help with a gardening project focused on healthy eating.
 Each child receives a copy of the book, reading tips for their parents and a container garden of their very own.

 Planting seeds for reading and healthy eating…. watch us grow!